bgian/Sketch-iOS-Library/README.md

 # Sketch-iOS-Library
-I’ve decided to find out how something looks/works in Xcode and do the best to replicate it.
-I also documented how I ended up with my result so you can look into things even further if you’re interested.
+I’ve decided to find out how something works in Xcode and do my best to replicate it.
+I also documented the process of how I ended up with my result so you can look into things even further if you’re interested.

 ![cover](https://cloud.githubusercontent.com/assets/3231370/20457930/d6728fb8-ae64-11e6-910c-c51ec1d755a9.png)

-## UIBlurEffectStyleI
+## UIBlurEffectStyle
-Apple doesn’t share any specs for their blurs, so it makes it more of a challange to replicate.
-For performance concerns, I can see why they're not open to developers replicating blurs.
+Apple doesn’t share any specs for their blurs, so it makes it a challange to replicate.
+For performance concerns, I understand why Apple isn't allow us to customize blurs as easily as we do with fonts.
 However, as designers we want to design with accurate specs.

 #### Process